Olgy1/MilkDispense/README.md

 ### 📥 Download

-You can download the mod on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/milkdispense).
+You can download the mod on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/milkdispense) and [Modrinth](https://modrinth.com/mod/milkdispense)

 ### 📦 Installation